-Texas State University (Texas State) is a public, student-centered, doctoral - granting university located in the burgeoning Austin - San Antonio corridor, the largest campus in the Texas State University, and one of the largest in the state.
+Texas State University (Texas State) is a public, student-centered, doctoral-granting university located in the flourishing Austin-Round Rock-San Marcos metropolitan area.
+The San Marcos campus is the largest in the Texas State University System, and one of the largest in the state.
+The Round Rock campus is home to the College of Health Professions and the Department of Health Information Management.